broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-overview.md

 ## Tasks and tools

-The [GVS workflow](https://github.com/broadinstitute/gatk/blob/rc-vs-483-beta-user-wdl/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) imports a second WDL, [GvsUnified](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/wdl/GvsUnified.wdl), that imports additional WDL scripts containing the workflow tasks.
-Links to these additional WDL scripts (subtasks/subworkflows) are provided below.

 Overall, the GVS workflow:

 1. Imports sample gVCF files.
 1. Trains the filtering model.
 1. Extracts VCF files.

-To see specific tool parameters used in each step of the workflow, select the WDL link in the table; then find the task and view the `command {}` section of the task in the WDL script.

-To view or use the exact tool software, see the task's Docker image, which is specified in the task `runtime {}` section as `docker: `.
+The steps of the workflow, in addition to the tools used in each step, are described below.

 ### 1. Import sample gVCF files

-To import sample gVCF files, the GVS workflow calls two subworkflows detailed below.

-#### A. GvsAssignIds

-The [GvsAssignIds subworkflow (alias = AssignIds)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/wdl/GvsAssignIds.wdl) assigns GVS-specific IDs to each of the samples in the sample set which are used as an access pattern.
-The IDs enable easy access to specific sample data.
-GvsAssignIds imports an additional workflow, [GvsCreateTables](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/wdl/GvsCreateTables.wdl).

-#### B. GvsImportGenomes
+Tools used: CreateVariantIngestFiles (GATK), [GatherVcfsCloud (GATK)](https://gatk.broadinstitute.org/hc/en-us/articles/5358884598555)

-The [GvsImportGenomes subworkflow (alias = ImportGenomes)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/wdl/GvsImportGenomes.wdl) validates that sample gVCF files contain required annotations and loads samples into several tables in BigQuery.
-GvsImportGenomes imports an additional workflow, [GvsUtils (alias = Utils)](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/wdl/GvsUtils.wdl).
+This step validates that sample gVCF files contain required annotations and loads samples into BigQuery tables.

 ### 2. Train the filtering model